tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   roc_df_test = pd.DataFrame({"FPR Test": fpr_test, "TPR Test": tpr_test,})
   ```

-* We will plot the ROC curve using the `plot()` method from the Pandas DataFrame, we also include the `AUC` value in the title for further analysis.
+* We will plot the ROC curve using the `plot()` method from the Pandas DataFrame.
+We also include the `AUC` value in the title for further analysis.

   ![roc-auc-6](Images/roc-auc-6.png)

 * Plotting the training and testing data ROC curves is a visual technique to validate how the model behaves with different data.
 It is also a way to see if the results with test data are relatively similar to train data or not.

-* In this case, both curves are quite similar; usually, this is the expected behavior of the training and testing ROC curves.
+* In this case, both curves are quite similar; usually, this is the expected behaviour of the training and testing ROC curves.

 Continue the demo by coding the model's evaluation using the `evaluate()` method.
-Explain to students that the evaluation results will be stored in the `scores` object that it's going to be used to create a `metrics` dictionary with the evaluation results.
+Explain to students that the evaluation results will be stored in the `scores` object that is going to be used to create a `metrics` dictionary with the evaluation results.

 ![roc-auc-7](Images/roc-auc-7.png)

-Point out to students that these are the results from the model's evaluation and that we will use these values for further analysis.
+Point out to students that these are the results from the model's evaluation; we will use these values for further analysis.

 Continue the model's evaluation by creating a confusion matrix using the metrics obtained from the validation.
 A Pandas DataFrame is used to display the matrix.